 Served: < 1 year

-Bud was born June 6, 1901 in Cincinnati to George (of Ontario, Canada) and Henrietta (Grosheim) Seaman.
-He was 13 years old and the oldest son of five children when, in 1914, his father died.
+Bud was born June 6, 1901, in Cincinnati to George Louis (of Ontario, Canada) and Henrietta (Grosheim of Kentucky) Seaman.
+He was 13 years old and the oldest son of five children when, on October 27, 1914, his father died.
 He found employment at the John Shillito Company.
-By 1918 as a 16-year-old, he was driving a truck and his mother remarried.
-During 1922 he was still listed as a chauffeur, but also a salesman for the Cincinnati Parfay Company at 552 W. McMicken.
+By 1918, as a 16-year-old, he was driving a truck and his mother remarried.
+During 1922 he was still listed as Chauffeur and also a salesman for the Cincinnati Parfay Company at 552 W. McMicken.

-Deputy Marshal Seaman died in General Hospital, from a fractured skull, five days later at 10 p.m. on June 17, 1923.
+Later, doctors realized that Deputy Marshal Seaman’s injury was more serious.
+He died in General Hospital from a fractured skull five days later at 10 p.m. on June 17, 1923.

-He was survived by his mother, Henrietta; stepfather, John Deschene; siblings, Alberta (24), Marguerite Seaman (19), Evelyn Seaman (16), and Willis Seaman (14); and stepbrother, Leland Deschene (9).
-He was buried in Evergreen Cemetery on June 20, 1923.
-Henrietta Seaman Deschene was buried with him in 1943.
+He was predeceased by his father, George Seaman.
+Deputy Marshal Seaman was survived by his mother, Henrietta (Grosheim) Seaman Deschene; stepfather, John Deschene; siblings, Alberta Seaman (24), Marguerite Seaman (19), Evelyn Seaman (16), and Willis Seaman (14); and stepbrother, Leland Deschene (9).
+A funeral service was held on June 20, 1923, at 10:30 a.m. at St. Mark’s Evangelical Protestant church at Clark and Freeman.
+He was buried near his father in Section 35 of Evergreen Cemetery in Southgate, Kentucky on June 20, 1923.

-This narrative was revised September 20, 2014 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised February 19, 2022, by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
+All rights are reserved to him and the Greater Cincinnati Police Museum.